queryluke/masseffect-5e-data/data/tool-profs/armorsmiths-workbench.md

 type: artisan
 ---

-An armorsmith's workbench allows you to work with alloys and ceramic plates, letting you reshape armor for different races, repair damage, or install armor mods.
+An armorsmith's workbench allows you to work with alloys and ceramic plates, letting you reshape armor for different species, repair damage, or install armor mods.

 __History__.
 Your expertise lends you additional insight when examining heavy and medium armor.